 I usually don't send bills because I ask to be paid in advance.
 However, sometimes things get complicated and I send an invoice, usually by email, and you can always request one.
 I always appreciate another set of eyes.
 If any of it does not seem right, please let me know.

-By the way, this is my own homebrew accounting software.
+By the way, I use my own homebrew accounting software.
 If you're interested in the nuts and bolts, here's a synopsis: First it exports my calendar to a spreadsheet, then processes all those calendar sessions along with a spreadsheet of payments and some other stuff and cranks out invoices.
 The first part is written in Google Apps Script, which takes about a minute to run, and the rest in Ruby, which takes about three seconds.
 Aside from fun (really!) the main reason I did it this way is so that I don't have to enter all the sessions once in my calendar and then again in some accounting system.
 This also means we need to be extra careful that my calendar is correct.